chronicweirdo/blog/_posts/2015.08/2015-08-27-creating-excel-apache-poi.md

 date:   2015-08-27 15:15:00
 tags: ['java', 'apache poi']
 category: detail
+excerpt: A tutorial on exporting Excel files with charts using Apache POI.
 ---

 I just had to do something at work that I already knew I was going to hate: export some data to an Excel file and the file should also contain a chart based on that data.
 I knew I was going to hate this because I've worked on manipulating Excel files from Java before and it's not easy.
 The good news is I figured it out and managed to keep my sanity.